NexMaker-Fab/guide-book/doc/5arduino/assessment.md

 ## Arduino Output
-* Do project which contain LED, relay, motor ,1602 screen
+* Do project which contain LED, motor ,1602 screen

 ## Arduino Input
 * Do one project which contain switch, sensor(photosensitive sensor, temperature ,etc);